 Overview

-Pond Scum is a dioramic VR 3rd-person platformer where players reach directly into levels to help Snappy the Caiman progress.
+Pond Scum is a dioramic VR puzzle-platformer where players physically reach into levels to guide Snappy the Caiman through atmospheric, miniture worlds.

-đżPond Scum was a finalist for 'Excellence in Emerging' at the 2024 Australian Game Developer Awards.đż
+🌿Pond Scum was a finalist for 'Excellence in Emerging' at the 2024 Australian Game Developer Awards.🌿

 Production